strawlab/ros-freeze/README.rst

 and all its dependencies, including the core ros command line tools (rostopic, rosnode, etc) and std_msgs.

-Why are there two setup.py files?
-"""""""""""""""""""""""""""""""""

-setup.py builds a python package that contains *only* the rosfreeze script.
-You may then install this on your system and use it to freeze other ROS packages.
+How to use (simple)
+"""""""""""""""""""

+After checking out this repository, use the included ``ros-freeze-package`` command

+   $ ./ros-freeze-package --version 0.3 my-package

+the command will try and guess your name and email from your git configuration. you can also set them manually using ``--author`` and ``email``.
+You can also build an egg binary package using ``--egg``.

+How to use (advanced)
+"""""""""""""""""""""

+You may wish to integrate ros-freeze into your build system, such as by adding a setup.py to your ros package.
+For example, this allows you to use ros-freeze to build a standalone python package every time you rebuild your ROS package.

-setup-freeze.py contains is an example setup.py file that you may, from this source directory if you wish, modify and use to freeze your ROS package.
+*examples/example-setup.py* contains is an example setup.py file that you may, from this source directory if you wish, modify and use to freeze your ROS package.

 Converting a ROS pacakge to a pure python package